horovod/tutorials/fashion_mnist/README.md

 ![image](https://user-images.githubusercontent.com/16640218/54213792-3ec50200-44a2-11e9-9c7d-fdf9ab1bf94f.png)

 By default, TensorBoard shows metric comparison based on the number of epochs.
 This is shown on the chart above.
-To compare training time it takes to achieve certain accuracy, select **RELATIVE** in the *Horizontal Axis* selector:
+To compare training time it takes to achieve a certain accuracy, select **RELATIVE** in the *Horizontal Axis* selector:

 ![image](https://user-images.githubusercontent.com/16640218/54213965-94011380-44a2-11e9-9420-138bfe529ec6.png)